bio-raum/BarBeQuE/docs/installation.md

 [Conda](https://github.com/conda-forge/miniforge)

 The pipeline comes with simple pre-set profiles for all of these as described [here](usage.md); if you plan to use this pipeline regularly, consider adding your own custom profile to our [central repository](https://github.com/bio-raum/nf-configs) to better leverage your available resources.

+**IMPORTANT** We do not recommend you use Conda for production purposes due to issues with reproducibility of environments across platforms and time.
+For a discussion, see [here](https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30140-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS2405471218301406%3Fshowall%3Dtrue)

 ## Installing the references

-This pipeline requires locally stored genomes in fasta format.
+This pipeline requires locally stored databases in [CRABS-compliant](https://github.com/gjeunen/reference_database_creator) format.
 To build these, do:

 ```
 nextflow run bio-raum/BarBeQuE -profile singularity \\